Predicates

 Reserved predicate names

 For practical and performance reasons, some predicate names have a fixed interpretation.
-These predicates are declared in the built-protocols.
+These predicates are declared in the built-in protocols.
 They are: goal_expansion/2 and term_expansion/2, declared in the expanding protocol; before/3 and after/3, declared in the monitoring protocol; and forward/1, declared in the forwarding protocol.
 By default, the compiler prints a warning when a definition for one of these predicates is found but the reference to the corresponding built-in protocol is missing.

 Declaring predicates

 Logtalk provides a clear distinction between declaring a predicate and defining a predicate and thus clear closed-world assumption semantics.
 Messages or calls for declared but undefined predicates fail.
-Messages or calls for unknown (i.e. non declared) predicates throw an error.
+Messages or calls for unknown (i.e., non-declared) predicates throw an error.
 Note that this is a fundamental requirement for supporting protocols: we must be able to declare a predicate without necessarily defining it.

 All object (or category) predicates that we want to access from other objects (or categories) must be explicitly declared.
 A predicate declaration must contain, at least, a scope directive.
 Other directives may be used to document the predicate or to ensure proper compilation of the predicate clauses.